6 Critical Elements of IT Due Diligence for Private Equity Investors

-ERP systems sit at the center of the IT universe, making them either an essential driver of value or a major roadblock.
-As part of the diligence process, investors should do a “health check” of the target’s current ERP system, keeping the following questions front and center:
+ERP systems sit at the center of the IT universe, making them either essential to value or a major roadblock.
+As part of the IT due diligence process, investors should conduct a health check of the target’s current ERP system, keeping the following questions front and center:

 - Are applications and database performance interfering with operations or customer needs?

 - Is the ERP system sophisticated enough to support the target’s post-close evolution into a strong platform for integration?
 Can it support bolt-on acquisitions?